Connect on LinkedIn Refer Kaila

 Sports have always played a large and important part in Kaila’s life.
 Kaila grew up in Parry Sound, Ontario (the home of Canada’s favorite hockey player Bobby Orr) and has always been an avid hockey fan.
 As a child, Kaila was a competitive gymnast and sprinter and through those experiences she learned that success is tied to working hard and perseverance.
 Kaila now enjoys playing softball and flag football and honing her skills as a team player.
 Kaila brings these qualities to her work as a lawyer.

 Kaila has appeared at all levels of court in British Columbia.
-Outside of work, Kaila is always looking to give back and volunteers once monthly at Rise Women’s Legal Clinic where she provides low-income women with free legal advice.
+Outside of work, Kaila is always looking to give back.
+She presently sits on the board of the New Westminster Hospice Society.

 - Counsel to a father on a child relocation application by the mother to move a child to Mission, BC.